Big Brain Academy (video game): Versus mode

 In Versus mode, players can compete to determine who has the heaviest brain.
 One to seven players can join a hosting player, whether or not they have a copy of the game.

 Reception

 As of March 31, 2008, Big Brain Academy had sold 5.01 million copies worldwide.
 It received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
+It went on to sell 6.15 million copies worldwide as of 2022.
 Big Brain Academy received mixed reviews from critics.
-Jeff Gerstmann of GameSpot wrote positively of the game, describing it as " easy-to-learn but reasonably addictive".
+Jeff Gerstmann of GameSpot wrote positively of the game, describing it as "easy-to-learn but reasonably addictive".
 Craig Harris of IGN gave the game 8.1 out of 10, describing it as "fun", while criticising the game's graphics as "a bit too sugary and happy".
 Tom Bramwell of Eurogamer gave a mixed review of the game, giving it 7 out of 10, describing it as "fun in an innocent kind of way", while criticising it as too simple.